gwendalminguy/holbertonschool-higher_level_programming/python-exceptions/README.md

 This project is about learning to handle exceptions and errors in python.

-* [0-safe_print_list.py](https://github.com/gwendalminguy/holbertonschool-higher_level_programming/tree/main/python-exceptions/0-safe_print_list.py), a function print a
-ny given number of elements of a list.
+* [0-safe_print_list.py](https://github.com/gwendalminguy/holbertonschool-higher_level_programming/tree/main/python-exceptions/0-safe_print_list.py), a function print any given number of elements of a list.

 * [1-safe_print_integer.py](https://github.com/gwendalminguy/holbertonschool-higher_level_programming/tree/main/python-exceptions/1-safe_print_integer.py), a function printing an integer.